scherbertlemon/swarming/README.md

     pip install -e .

-On Windows, it is recommended to install ``numpy, scipy, pandas, jupyter`` and ``pyarrow`` with conda, e.g. into a separate environment:
+On Windows, it is recommended to install ``numpy, scipy, pandas, jupyter, graphviz, python-graphviz`` and ``pyarrow`` with conda, e.g. into a separate environment:

     conda create -n swarm python=3.8 numpy scipy jupyter pandas pyarrow